AvaPL/OfficeBuddy/README.md

 The frontend app will be available at http://localhost:4200.

-When the app is first run, it creates a superadmin user with the following credentials:
+When the app is first run, it creates a superadmin account with the following credentials:

 - username: `superadmin@officebuddy.com`
 - password: `superadmin`

 It then can be used to configure the app.
 The app loads some demo data by default, including accounts.
 Other accounts are available when you use "Forgot password" in the login form.
-Provide the email address of the account you want to use and the password reset link will be available in Mailpit at http://localhost:8025.
+Provide the email address of the account you want to use, and the password reset link will be available in Mailpit at http://localhost:8025.

 #### API documentation